oskarrough/ember-jets/README.md

 ### Options

-- `contentTag` - CSS selector to the DOM container you want to search (required)
+- `contentTag` - CSS selector for the DOM container you want to search (required)
 - `content` - Array to observe for changes.
+For instance your model array.
 This will make sure the search is synced with your content (optional)
 - `filter` - CSS selector if you want to specify what to search in each row (optional)
+- `wait` number in milliseconds to debounce/wait before triggering search (optional, not enabled by default)

 Here's an example with filtering: